CityofToronto/bdit_data-sources/volumes/miovision/README.md

 location_only|boolean|If TRUE, represents movement on crosswalk (as opposed to road)|FALSE|
 class_type|text|General class category (Vehicles, Pedestrians, or Cyclists)|Cyclists|

-Here is a description of the classification_uids and corresponding types:
+Here is a description of the classification_uids and corresponding types.
+Note that bicycles are available at both a turning movement level and at an approach level.
+Approach level bicycle counts should be used for the large majority of applications as the data is considered more accurate.

 **classification_uid**|**classification**|**definition**|
 :-----|:-----|:-----|